 Cost effective and feature rich SD-WAN services

-Our BT Partnership firmly believes SD-WAN technology represents the future of WAN services based on the fundamentals of data security, treatment of application traffic, access to public cloud-applications and the capability to terminate and circuit type from whichever global provider you may believe to represent a good fit.
+Netify firmly believe that SD WAN technology represents the future of WAN services based on the fundamentals of data security, treatment of application traffic, access to public cloud-applications and the capability to terminate and circuit type from whichever global provider you may believe to represent a good fit.

-As a technology, SD-WAN is more than cost saving achieved by leveraging cheap Internet connectivity.
-In fact, one of the key SD-WAN benefits resides in the technologies ability to support any data connectivity medium, in-built next generation security, reporting and application path selection.
+As a technology, SD WAN is more than the cost saving achieved by leveraging cheap Internet connectivity.
+In fact, one of the key SD WAN benefits resides in the technologies ability to support any data connectivity medium, in-built next generation security, reporting and application path selection.
 The overall single device product offering will ultimatly reduce total cost of ownership.

 What are the elements which make up your WAN cost proposal?